amriunix/blog/content/post/memcached-enumeration.md

 END
 ```

 If you notice in our example we have two different values **16** and **26**.
-We will using those values to fetch for the key's names associated with them.
+We will be using those values to fetch the key's names associated with them.

 > `stats cachedump 16 0`